Frequently Asked Skip Hire Questions

 Do I need a skip permit?

-If the skip will not be going on private property and is instead going on a public highway, brownSkips.com will arrange a skip permit for you through your local council, along with lighting on the skip to comply with regulations.
+If the skip will not be going on private property and is instead going on a public highway or council owned property, brownSkips.com will arrange a skip permit for you through your local council, along with lighting and cones on the skip to comply with regulations.

 How much access does a skip lorry need?